zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/index.md

 ---
-title: Essential Addon Sources
+title: Sources Addon
-pageTitle: Essential Sources - Getting started with Essential Addon Sources for YOOtheme Pro
+pageTitle: Sources Addon - An Essential addon for YOOtheme Pro
 ---

 Create content sources from structurally complex or service dependent data, such as Database Tables, CSV files, Instagram Media, Google Spreadsheet, and many other. {% .lead %}